AnuraagDeshpande/Undercooked-Website/README.md

 3. user_queries

 The search bar is local to page and finds the relevant data after the input is given and the button is pressed.

+### Assignment 7:
+We made the login page accesible.
+There one can register on the webiste or log in with the existing account.

+If an admin user logs in they can access the maintenance pages.
+Should a new non admin user log in after the admin opened a page, the php will redirect the user to a ouch page after reloading the page.
+That page says that the contents of the page the user tried to access are not for them.